 In the past, setting up a working network with tens, hundreds or even thousands of computers meant installing and maintaining desktop software to each machine.
 Users, for the most part, were free to download and store any applications and data on their devices that they wanted.

 With the DaaS model, a virtual - yet familiar - desktop is presented to each user's computer (or other device) over the network from remote servers in the cloud.
 There is minimal installation and set up, and each employee will be given a log in to this central point to access their cloud computing desktop.

 All your organization’s applications and files are now stored “in the cloud”, giving everyone access to company data they need anytime, anywhere, from any device.

 It no longer matters if employees use a company-owned computer, or a personal device such as a tablet or smartphone.
 Users can only access company applications, services and data through the DaaS virtual desktop services.
 No company data resides on the user's devices, which can easily be lost or stolen.

 DaaS cloud computing ultimately delivers a simplified computing experience for users that is consistent across all devices, while enabling centralized control and integrated security.

 Types of DaaS Deployments

 One of the most well known DaaS solutions is Microsoft Remote Desktop Services (RDS).
 RDS generally works best with PCs, but it can work from a Mac as well.
 Users will be presented with a familiar looking Windows experience, which many consider a benefit.

 There are many other remote access technologies out there, but another well-know solution you may have heard of is Virtual Desktop Infrastructure (VDI.)

-Both solutions described can be hosted in your own environment, a data center (on owned or rented equipment), or on public cloud resources.
-You can have your trusted IT advisor help guide you on what may be best for your specific business needs.
+Both RDS and VDI can be hosted in your own environment, a data center (on owned or rented equipment), or on public cloud resources.
+You should employ a trusted IT advisor to help guide you on what may be best for your specific business needs.

 Key differences between RDS and VDI